mulesoft/mule-assembly-verifier-plugin/README.md

 * Usability features
   * Current project's version is inferred and can be used in a validation template (see below)
   * Maven 3-style snapshots are handled transparently (those pesky ones with the datestamp in the name instead of SNAPSHOT)
+  * You can skip validation using the skip configuraiton parameter.
+This allows to disable validation on some profiles/properties.
 * Implicit audit of project dependency changes via validation template file commit history (immediately see who upgraded or added/removed a jar)

 ## How Stable is It?